kaylajgranados/Pharmaceutical-Treatment-Testing/README.md

 In this project for the UCI Data Analytics Bootcamp, I used Python to analyze pharmaceutical testing treatment data.
 The purpose of this study was to compare the performance of an anti-cancer medication, Capomulin, against the other treatment regimens.

-# Data Cleaning
+# Merge data

-Prepare the Data - drop duplicates
+Prepare the Data
 Run the provided package dependency and data imports, and then merge the mouse_metadata and study_results DataFrames into a single DataFrame.

 Display the number of unique mice IDs in the data, and then check for any mouse ID with duplicate time points.
 Display the data associated with that mouse ID, and then create a new DataFrame where this data is removed.
 Use this cleaned DataFrame for the remaining steps.